 The balmy days of spring soon give way to hot and humid summer.
-The temperatures rises and days become humid.
+The temperatures rise and days become humid in summer in Nepal.
 In the Terai, region temperatures soar above 37 degrees Celsius during summer.

 The summer season is also characterized by monsoon rains.
 While the early summer months are hot and humid with sudden bursts of thundershowers, mid-summer is generally wet with the Monsoon in full swing.
 There’s continuous rainfall till early September.
 June, July, and August are the wettest seasons.

 During this summer season, there is abundant greenery and though not an ideal season to trek, the verdant hillsides are worth exploring during this time of the year.
 Homage to the Rain God (Rato Machindranath Jatra) is offered during this time.

 The birth anniversary of the world’s greatest teacher Lord Buddha is also held during this time.
 Fertility festivals like Ubhauli and Teej are observed.
 The Brahmins change their sacred thread (Janai Purnima) in this season.